Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 This person was on the cover of Vanity Fair.

-He has she has millions and millions of dollars that they've already he's already shit.
+He has, she has millions and millions of dollars that they've already, he's already shit.

-Sorry, she has already experienced fame and fortune as an athlete and an outspoken transgender woman.
+She has already experienced fame and fortune as an athlete and an outspoken transgender woman.

-Okay, what why would they be a grifter trying to get attention and money?
+What, why would they be a grifter trying to get attention and money?

-And he became a more serious motivated person who tried to save America.
+And he became a more serious, motivated person who tried to save America.

 And I think the same thing is true with Caitlin.

-You know, she lives in California, she's seen the devastation, and um define grifter.
+You know, she lives in California.

 What does Caitlin Jenner have to gain by running for governor?